Penn Relays: Growth of the meet

 In an effort to gain more participants in the relays, six new lanes were added to the inside of the track.
 This renovation allowed for more athletes to compete in the spinning events.
 That same year the northwest corner of the stadium, previously used as the finishing chute, was now used for the paddock area, where athletes were lined up and organized before their race.
 In the 1950s the schedule of events was changed so that the more popular events were run on Saturday afternoon.

 The Carnival continued to grow as the years went on.
 In 1956, the number of spectators reached over 35,000 people for the first time and 4,000 athletes competed.
 Then in 1958, 43,618 people attended the meet.
 In 1962 women competed for the first time in the 100-yard dash.
 Two years later the high school girls 440-yard relays was added to the carnival.
 That same year Jamaican high schools started to compete in the meet.

 The Marathon was added to the Carnival in 1973.
 The next year, distance events were moved on the schedule of events to be run on Thursday night after the second day of the decathlon.
 Then in 1976, the events were converted into meters instead of yards except for the mile and the 4x120-yard shuttle hurdle relay.
 A year later, automatic timing was used for results instead of hand timing.
 The carnival turned into a three-day meet in 1978 because of the addition of more women's relays.

 The Penn Relay Carnival did not only grow in the number of spectators, participants and events, it also started to grow financially.
 In 1988, the carnival used corporate sponsorship instead of just earning money from tickets sold at the door like it had in the years before.
 In the years that followed, the crowd and number of participants gradually increased and the carnival would become nationally and internationally more popular.

 The 2010 Relays featured a "USA vs. The World" program, pitting American teams against elite runners including Usain Bolt, Shelly-Ann Fraser and Alfred Kirwa Yego.
 The event broke all previous attendance records with a single-day high of 54,310 and the total of 117,346 for the three-day festival.

-The Penn Relays not only provides young runners a platform to shine, but they also give an opportunity for older runners to show that they still have talent.
-The Penn Relays Masters Race offers 4×100, 4×400 and 100M dash for men and women who are between the ages of 40 and 70 years old.
+At the 2016 Relays, Ida Keeling became the first woman in history to complete a 100-meter run at the age of 100, which she did with a time of 1:17.33.

 COVID outbreak

-The 2020 and 2021 Penn Relays were cancelled due to the COVID-19 pandemic in the United States.
+The 2020 Penn Relays was cancelled due to the COVID-19 pandemic in the United States.
 According to news sources, these were the first times the event had been canceled since the event's inception on April 21, 1895.